RusticiSoftware/TinCanSchema/1.0.0/formats/README.md

 These regular expressions are to be loaded into the JSON validator and run against any strings that specify one of these formats.

-For example, the mbox schema specifies that the `mbox` property be formatted in conformance with the `mailto` regex:
+For example, the mbox schema specifies that the `mbox` property be formatted in conformance with the `mailto-iri` regex:
 ```
 ...
     "mbox": {
         "type": "string",
-        "format": "mailto"
+        "format": "mailto-iri"
     }
 ...
 ```